brendonlecomte/temper-config/README.md

 This is my personal ZMK config for the [temper](https://github.com/raeedcho/temper).

 Some notes about this config:
-- Four main layers (default, numbers/symbols, navigation, and function)
-- Default layer is Colemak DHm, but there's also a QWERTY layer that can be toggled on
+- Default layer is QWERTY with home row mods [GASC](https://precondition.github.io/home-row-mods#gasc)
 - Navigation layer has vim-like arrow keys

 ![Temper Keymap](keymap_img/temper.svg)